 This could be a long day’s walk – not much short of 40km (25 miles) – or you could reduce it to half that length.
-Either way it is well worth it, for it is a beautiful route and a delightful destination at Lochgoilhead.
+Either way it’s well worth it, for the route is beautiful and Lochgoilhead is a delightful destination.
 For the long walk, see the cycle route below for details.
-However, if you take a bus from Dunoon round Holy Loch and up the Firth to Ardentinny (and there should be a bus at least hourly) you will reduce the walking distance to a more manageable 13 miles.
+However, if you take a bus from Dunoon round Holy Loch and up the Firth to Ardentinny (and there should be a bus at least hourly), then you’ll reduce the walking distance to a more manageable 13 miles.
 Again, follow the cycle route from Ardentinny below (marked ***).

 Follow this for about 4km along the lochside.
 Then you’ll start climbing again.
 Pass under overhead power-lines carried by huge pylons, bear right at the fork at NS210920, continue up the hill until you come to a very small footpath (NS209923).
 Watch out for it.
 It is easy to miss, in spite of the signpost a little off the roadside pointing once again to Carrick Castle.

 Take this small track through forest and down to the shore, along the shore to Ardnahein farm, then along road to Carrick Castle (a good place to stop for a picnic and a look about), and then about 9km along the road for the last stretch to Lochgoilhead.

 You’ll no doubt be hungry when you get there.
 The Goil Inn and the Shore House Inn both serve good food and drink, in this delightful little village at the head of the loch.
 And then you will feel restored, and your visit to the delightful Lochgoilhead Church (the Church of the Three Brethren) will inspire you.
 After your visit, if you want to return to Dunoon for the night, you can get the bus all the way back (by a different and also very attractive route, via Loch Fyne and Loch Eck).